The Definitive Cyber Security Guide for Small to Medium Businesses

 - Are all laptop and mobile devices encrypted and password protected?

-- Do all mobile devices with access to sensitive information have configuration management with the ability to remotely wipe the device?
+- Do all mobile devices with access to sensitive information have mobile device management with the ability to remotely wipe the device?

 - Does your organisation require two-factor authentication for remote access?